Stability of transition semigroups and applications to parabolic equations: Kernels and kernel operators

 \section{Kernels and kernel operators}

 In this section, we consider semigroups of so-called \emph{kernel operators} on a space of measurable functions, and their dual semigroups on the space of measures.
-We relate weak convergence of the two semigroups to each other, and give a description of the limit operator.
-What we discuss in this section forms a very useful frame of reference for what follows in the subsequent sections.
+The relation of weak convergence of the two semigroups is discussed and a description of the limit operator is given.
+This forms a very useful frame of reference for what follows in the subsequent sections.